 - All other staff members shall, if at all possible, provide a period of at least two weeks notice of resignation.

 Staff Member Responsibilities

-Upon receiving a notice of resignation, the manager should inform the departing staff member to forward a copy of the resignation notice to their respective human resources business partner and to gather and return all Berklee-issued property on or before the last day of employment.
-The manager should also advise the staff member that he/she has the option to schedule an exit interview meeting with a member of Human Resources.
+Upon receiving a notice of resignation, the manager should inform the departing staff member to forward a copy of the resignation notice to their respective Human Resources business partner and to gather and return all Berklee-issued property on or before the last day of employment.
+The manager should also advise the staff member that they have the option to schedule an exit interview meeting with a member of Human Resources.